conda-incubator/conda-env-builder/README.md

 Install with [`conda`](https://conda.io/projects/conda/en/latest/index.html): `conda install --channel conda-forge conda-env-builder`.

 ## Goals

-* Specify multiple environments in one place
+* Specify multiple conda environments in one place
 * Reduce duplication with cross-environment defaults and environment inheritance
-* Install `pip` packages into your conda environment, as well as custom commands
+* Produce easy scripts to build your environments (using `conda env create` or `conda-lock`)
-* Produce easy scripts to build your environments
+* Install `pip` packages into your conda environment, as well as custom commands (e.g. `git clone ... && make install`)

 ## Overview